Eastern ethics in business: Islam

 In the Middle East, Islam is the most dominant religion in this region as 62% Muslims globally live here, and provides an ethical structure for commercial conduct and practices for people.
-Islam originated in the seventh century, 610 A.D., through Muhammed (570 A.D. – 632 A.D.) after receiving an angelic visitation that is believed to be the final prophet from God regarding faith to humanity.
+Islam originated in the seventh century, 610 A.D., through Muhammad (570 A.D. – 632 A.D.) after receiving an angelic visitation that is believed to be the final prophet from God regarding faith to humanity.
 There is also a firm belief in one God, Allah, and all conduct, including commercial conduct, undertaken by an individual is associated with worshipping Allah.
 Virtuous or vicious conduct is judged under the Quran and Sunnah from the Hadith.

-In Islamic culture, Muslims are expected to adhere to the five pillars of Islam and Islamic code of ethics and thereby acting in accordance to what is considered halal, not haram.
+In Islamic culture, Muslims are expected to adhere to the five pillars of Islam and the Islamic code of ethics and thereby act in accordance with what is considered halal, not haram.
 A businessperson is expected to act in an ethical manner with Allah at the foremost intention and then ethically with other businessmen.
 Islamic ethics dictate abstinence from corruption, misuse of power and fraud, whilst simultaneously encouraging efficiency, integrity, collaboration and respect amongst employees.
-This all falling under the indivisible concept of oneness, called Tawhid, which details the importance between an individual and their god, other individuals and their environment.
+This all falls under the indivisible concept of oneness, called Tawhid, which details the importance of an individual and their god, other individuals and their environment.

-Considering the legal landscape, Islam still remains a part in the written laws and underpins the ongoing commercial and trading practices.
-The Sharia once formulated a significant part of the written law in Muslim countries; however, since the 19th century, numerous countries have become influenced by Western colonial powers and have seen a mix between Western Laws integrating with Sharia Law.
-These countries include Pakistan, Israel and Egypt whilst Turkey has adopted a more secular legal system.
+Considering the legal landscape, Islam still remains a part of the written laws and underpins the ongoing commercial and trading practices.
+The Sharia once formulated a significant part of the written law in Muslim countries; however, since the 19th century, numerous countries have become influenced by Western colonial powers and have seen a mix between Western laws and Sharia Law.
+These countries include Pakistan, Israel and Egypt, whilst Turkey has adopted a more secular legal system.
 In the 20th century, the Sharia has become more adaptive to modern circumstances and still preserves the ethical foundations of Islam.
-This is seen particularly in Iran and Saudi Arabia which have traditionally upheld a classical Sharia.
-Businesses operating in countries that experience a legal system that is prominently dictated by Islamic law experience restraints in operation if their activity compels interest on consumers by protecting the welfare of parties included.
+This is seen particularly in Iran and Saudi Arabia, which have traditionally upheld a classical Sharia.
+Businesses operating in countries that experience a legal system that is prominently dictated by Islamic law experience restraints in operation if their activity compels interest on consumers by protecting the welfare of parties involved.
 Also, the strict nature of Islamic law restricts the way businesses engage in interest or risky activity.